Skip to main content

 }),

-// Access operation metadata
+// Access operation metadata directly from options

-console.log("Operation ID:", context?.operationId);
+console.log("Operation ID:", options?.operationId);

-console.log("User ID:", context?.userId);
+console.log("User ID:", options?.userId);

-console.log("Conversation ID:", context?.conversationId);
+console.log("Conversation ID:", options?.conversationId);

 // Access the original input

-console.log("Original input:", context?.input);
+console.log("Original input:", options?.input);

-// Access custom context values
+// Access user-defined context Map

-const customValue = context?.context.get("customKey");
+const customValue = options?.context?.get("customKey");

 // Check if operation is still active

-if (!context?.isActive) {
+if (!options?.isActive) {

 throw new Error("Operation has been cancelled");